How does the Out on a Limb Apple CSA work?

 The apples that we provide come from our farm as well as from other local orchards.
 The apples from our farm are grown using organic methods but are not certified.
 Apples we source from other orchards may be conventionally grown, or grown conventionally using Integrated Pest Management techniques.

-Can I get additional apples?
+Can I get additional apples or other fruit?